detekt/detekt/docs/pages/gettingstarted/gradle.md

 - `detekt` - Runs a detekt analysis and complexity report on your source files.
 Configure the analysis inside the `detekt` closure.
-  - By default the standard rule set without any ignore list is executed on sources files located in `src/main/java`, `src/test/java`, `src/main/kotlin` and `src/test/kotlin`.
+  - By default, the standard rule set without any ignore list is executed on sources files located in `src/main/java`, `src/test/java`, `src/main/kotlin` and `src/test/kotlin`.
   - Reports are automatically generated in xml, html, txt, and sarif format and can be found in `build/reports/detekt/detekt.[xml|html|txt|sarif]` respectively.